Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 Recent Performances

-- In last week's game against the Broncos, Kelce recorded four catches for 34 yards and scored one touchdown.
+- In last week's outing against the Broncos, Kelce totaled 34 yards on four receptions while scoring one touchdown.

-- Kelce has caught nine passes on 12 targets for 59 yards and two touchdowns during his last three games, averaging 19.7 yards per game.
+- Kelce's nine catches (12 targets) have netted him 59 yards (19.7 ypg) and two touchdowns during his last three games.

 Kelce's Kansas City Teammates